ianjum99/QS-tech-test/README.md

 ## Prerequisites

+### AWS/Terraform on local

+Make sure that you have both an up to date version of the AWS CLI and Terraform CLI downloaded on your local machine

 In the Terraform configuration files provided above, you will need to replace placeholder values with actual values that correspond to your specific AWS environment and setup.
 Here are the values that you would need to replace:

 ### VPC ID: